JasonMorgan/JasonMorgan.github.io/_posts/2019-03-17-concourse-in-k8s.md

 helm fetch stable/concourse --version 3.8.0 --untar
 ```

+I like to download the charts locally and render them myself using helm's templating functionality but that's a topic for another day.

 Keep in mind you have 2 version numbers in play here, the version of the app the chart is managing and the version of the chart.
 3.8.0 refers to the chart version and 4.2.2 is the version of concourse it's running.
 We're actually going to fix that a little when we deploy the app as 4.2.2 still has the bad old version of runc so we're going to fix that by going to 4.2.3.

 I always maintain my own version of a chart's values file even when I accept the defaults.